What to bring...

 Arrive with your child.

-Support your child to develop their independence skills: by the children putting their lunch in the fridge, drink bottles in the esky, washing their hands/ drying them and their bags in their locker.
+Support your child to develop their independence skills: by the children putting their lunch in the fridge, drink bottles on the table, bags in the locker and wash their hands/ drying them.

 Allow your child to enter into free play or a morning activity or take your child to an educator.